Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Beechboro's median income among taxpayers was $54,467 in financial year 2022.
+The median income among taxpayers in Beechboro SA2 was $54,467 according to ATO data aggregated by AreaSearch for financial year 2022.
 The average income stood at $63,249 during the same period.
-These figures compare to Greater Perth's median and average incomes of $58,380 and $78,020 respectively.
-Based on a Wage Price Index growth rate of 14.2% from financial year 2022 to September 2025, estimated median income would be approximately $62,201 and average income would be around $72,230 by that date.
-Census data indicates household, family, and personal incomes in Beechboro rank modestly, between the 44th and 53rd percentiles.
-Income distribution shows that 39.9% of the population (10,435 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader trends across the surrounding region where 32.0% of people are in the same category.
-High housing costs consume 17.0% of income in Beechboro.
-Despite this, disposable income ranks at the 52nd percentile and the area's SEIFA income ranking places it in the 4th decile.
+These figures compare with Greater Perth's median of $58,380 and average of $78,020 respectively.
+By September 2025, estimates based on Wage Price Index growth suggest the median income would be approximately $62,201 and the average $72,230.
+Census data indicates household, family, and personal incomes rank modestly in Beechboro, between the 44th and 52nd percentiles.
+In terms of income distribution, 39.9% of the population (10,433 individuals) fall within the $1,500 - 2,999 range, consistent with surrounding regions at 32.0%.
+High housing costs consume 17.0% of income, but strong earnings place disposable income at the 52nd percentile.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income